tomgriffiths-net/php-cli/README.md

 - **cli new [command line arguments]**: Starts a new PHP-CLI window, command line arguments are optional.
 - **cli reload**: Closes current PHP-CLI window and opens a new one with the same permission level, command line arguments are not copied.
 - **cli clear**: Clears the command window.
-- **extensions ensure-default**: Applies default extensions, is run by default when opening PHP-CLI.
 - **pkgmgr install [package_id]**: Installs a package.
 - **pkgmgr list**: Lists the installed packages.
 - **pkgmgr list desc**: Lists the installed packages with their latest description.